Kentucky Colonels: 1974–1975

 The Colonels took Jim Price, Greg Smith, Rowland Garrett, Herm Gilliam and Larry Steele in a draft of NBA players, bought Ted McClain from the Carolina Cougars, signed Wil Jones, and traded a draft pick and cash to the San Antonio Spurs for Bird Averitt.
 The Colonels also sent Al Eberhard to the Denver Nuggets in exchange for Marv Roberts and sent Red Robbins to the Virginia Squires for cash.
 John Roche was sold to the Utah Stars in the midst of the season.
 Gene Littles was added to the Colonels roster for the season.

 Hubie Brown was named the new head coach of the Colonels.

-In preseason play against the NBA the Colonels lost a game in Lincoln, Nebraska to the Kansas City-Omaha Kings 102–91 on September 29, 1974; beat the Washington Bullets 118–95 at Freedom Hall on October 1, 1974; lost by one point on the road to the Houston Rockets on October 5, 1974, 96–95; beat the Detroit Pistons 109–100 at Freedom Hall on October 8, 1974 and on October 12, 1974 defeated the Chicago Bulls at Freedom Hall 93–75.
+In preseason play against the NBA the Colonels lost a game in Lincoln, Nebraska to the Kansas City-Omaha Kings 102–91 on September 29, 1974; beat the Washington Bullets 118–95 at Freedom Hall on October 1, 1974; lost by one point on the road to the Houston Rockets on October 5, 1974, 96–95; beat the Detroit Pistons 109–100 at Freedom Hall on October 8, 1974, and on October 12, 1974, defeated the Chicago Bulls at Freedom Hall 93–75.

 Louie Dampier, Dan Issel and Artis Gilmore again played in the ABA All Star Game.
 Gilmore again was First Team All ABA and led the league with 3,493 minutes played.

 The Colonels claimed first place in the Eastern Division with a record of 58 wins and 26 losses, but tied with the New York Nets for the division crown.
 The Colonels' average home attendance was 8,727.

 The Colonels began the playoffs with a one-game matchup against the New York Nets to determine who would be first place in the Eastern Division.
 The Colonels won that game in Louisville 108–99.
 The Colonels then defeated the Memphis Sounds 4 games to 1 in the Eastern Division semifinals and defeated the Spirits of St. Louis 4 games to 1 in the Eastern Division finals.
 The Colonels met their rivals the Indiana Pacers for the ABA Championship and the Colonels prevailed, 4 games to 1, winning their first ABA Championship.

-Colonels owner John Y. Brown offered $1 million to the NBA Champion Golden State Warriors to play a world title game.
+Colonels owner John Y. Brown offered $1 million to the NBA Champion Golden State Warriors to play a world title game, following the tradition of previous ABA champions that had offered to play the NBA champion.
 The NBA and Golden State refused.
-Many believe the Colonels were the better team.
 Hubie Brown went on to coach many teams in the NBA but has always maintained (including in his Naismith Basketball Hall of Fame induction) that the 1974–75 Colonels were the best team he coached.